 You don’t have to build a big business.
 A small one that provides joy and boosts your overall income by just 10% is fine too.
 Over time, you just never know how large your business might grow if you stick with it.

-If you’ve started a successful business and are thinking about selling it, here are some questions and considerations to go through before letting go of your baby.
+If you’ve started a successful company and are thinking about selling your business, here are some questions and considerations to go through before letting go of your baby.
 I’ve shared my thoughts after each point as I consider retiring for a second time.

 Wise public companies buy promising private companies at lower valuations.
 If a public company is trading at 20X earnings, it should buy private companies trading at lower earnings multiples with higher growth rates all day long.
 If it does, each acquisition will automatically be earnings accretive.